sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01a.md

 // Please, always initialize your variables.

-// Declaration of character with initializng to 's'. char x = 's';
+// Declaration of character with initializing to 's'. char x = 's';

-// Declaration of float whith initializing to 3.1415. float pi = 3.1415;
+// Declaration of float with initializing to 3.1415. float pi = 3.1415;